 The Honor Guard Unit dates back to as early as 1968 and was established to represent the Winter Park Police Department, its officers and families at police funerals, parades and other ceremonial occasions.

 The Winter Park Police Department’s current Honor Guard was formed in 1999.
-Since that time, the Honor Guard has participated in numerous activities throughout the City.
-The Unit also participates every May in three annual Law Enforcement Memorials; One at the county level, one at the state level, and the National Memorial in Washington DC.
+Since that time, the Honor Guard has participated in numerous activities throughout the city.
+The Unit also participates every May in three annual Law Enforcement Memorials; one at the county level, one at state level, and the third at the National Memorial in Washington D.C.

-Part of the Honor Guard is the Color Guard which is a five person guard that is used to present the colors at any given function.
-The Color Guard has participated in openings at sporting events, openings for charity functions, openings for businesses within the City, and funerals.
-They also participate in the local Christmas Parade and Saint Patrick’s Day parade every year on Park Ave.
+Part of the Honor Guard is the Color Guard which is a five-person guard that is used to present the colors at any given function.
+The Color Guard has participated in openings at sporting events, charity functions, businesses within the city, and funerals.
+They also participate in the annual Christmas and Saint Patrick’s Day parades every year down Park Avenue.

 Honor guard members have two separate uniforms that are used for different times of the year and different functions.